SudoDotDog/Brontosaurus/docs/server/k8s.md

 # Create a Brontosaurus Cluster with Kubernetes

-This Work in Progress document will guide you create and host a Brontosaurus within 5 minutes.
+This Work in Progress document will guide you to create and host a Brontosaurus instance within 5 minutes.

 ## Image

-Brontosaurus has three active docker image available on Docker Hub now.
-Image `brontosaurus/core` for core function, image `brontosaurus/red` for a prebuilt command center for light need, and image `brontosaurus/green` for server side SDK support.
-However, `brontosaurus/red` and `brontosaurus/green` is not required, and you can create your personalized control center with Brontosaurus, it now recommended, but you can even edit Brontosaurus Database with `@brontosaurus/db` package for NodeJS.
+Brontosaurus has three active docker images available on Docker Hub now.
+Image `brontosaurus/core` for core function, image `brontosaurus/red` for a prebuilt command center for light need, and image `brontosaurus/green` for server-side SDK support.
+However, `brontosaurus/red` and `brontosaurus/green` are not required, and you can create your personalized control center with Brontosaurus.
+It now recommended, but you can even edit the Brontosaurus Database with `@brontosaurus/db` package for NodeJS.

 > For `@brontosaurus/db`, check out [Use Brontosaurus DB](/docs/db/db.md) Document

 Brontosaurus docker hub image doesn't use default `latest` tag, which means you have to specificity the version you want when you are pulling it.
-When pulling, image version can be assigned like `brontosaurus/core:x.x.x`.
+When pulling, the image version can be assigned like `brontosaurus/core:x.x.x`.

-Here are the latest version of our images.
+Here are the latest versions of our images.

 [![Brontosaurus Core Image Version](https://img.shields.io/docker/v/brontosaurus/core?label=brontosaurus%2Fcore&sort=semver)](https://hub.docker.com/r/brontosaurus/core)
 [![Brontosaurus Red Image Version](https://img.shields.io/docker/v/brontosaurus/red?color=red&label=brontosaurus%2Fred&sort=semver)](https://hub.docker.com/r/brontosaurus/red)